 If you’re looking to start with a CPEO right away, consider working with Justworks.
 It is an excellent choice for small businesses with limited HR experience because of its affordability and solid PEO services.
 It offers payroll processing, tax filing services, and employee benefits administration.
 Its packages include enterprise-level options from top carriers and insurers and provides access to HR professionals who can help you stay compliant.

-What Does It Mean To Be Certified?
+What Does It Mean to Be Certified?

 When PEOs are deemed “certified,” it means they have volunteered to participate in a certification process that guarantees the financial and operational integrity of the organization.
 These certifications are only granted after in-depth audits of their financial reporting, tax compliance, and even officer background checks.
-Their main purpose is to provide business owners with confidence that the PEO is both stable and responsible.
+Its main purpose is to provide business owners with confidence that the PEO is both stable and responsible.

 Certified PEOs are also legally held liable for all employment taxes on behalf of the businesses they’re engaged with.
 This means that the CPEO would be responsible for any unpaid employment taxes and penalties or interest associated, removing all liability from the business owner.
 This is important for small businesses, as it allows you to outsource employer payroll tax management with the promise that you won’t be penalized for mistakes.